hynek/structlog/docs/loggers.rst

 What it does is:

 - Store a *context dictionary* with key-value pairs that should be part of every log entry,
-- store a list of :ref:`processors <processors>` that are called on every log entry,
+- store a list of :doc:`processors <processors>` that are called on every log entry,
 - and store a *logger* that it's wrapping.
-  This *can* be standard library's :class:`logging.Logger` but absolutely doesn't have to.
+  This *can* be standard library's `logging.Logger` but absolutely doesn't have to.

 To manipulate the context dictionary, it offers to: